4 Ways to Earn More Chase Freedom® Cash Back Rewards

 - Ask a store manager or cashier.
 Usually, these store employees will know the merchant's category.

 - Make a small test purchase.
 You can buy a low-priced item and then check your transaction history, which will show you the retailer's merchant category.

 - Use the Visa supplier locator tool.
 This is a public, free online database of the merchants that accepts Visa cards -- along with their merchant codes.

-You might discover new merchants where you can maximize your cash back.
+You might discover new merchants where you can earn cash back.
 More importantly, you could find merchants that don't actually pay as much cash rewards as you believe.

 Chase Ultimate Rewards®, the name of the rewards program for Chase Freedom®, also has an online shopping portal that lets you earn bonus cash back on top of the 5% cash back from your card.
 You’ll be surprised at how much extra cash back you can rack up if you shop online through Chase Ultimate Rewards®.

 For instance, you can earn 5% bonus cash back when you shop at Saks.com through Chase Ultimate Rewards®.
-During the last quarter of the year, Chase Freedom® will typically offer 5% cash back at department stores.
+For instance, Chase Freedom® will typically offer 5% cash back at department stores during one of the quarters.
 (Saks.com is considered a department store.)

 Pay with the Chase Freedom® card with the activated 5% cash back at department stores and you'll earn a total of 10% cash back.
 That’s a large amount of cash back for shopping at a store that sells luxury goods.

 Of course, department stores are just one example.
 Throughout the year, there could be other categories that would work well with retailers in the Chase Ultimate Rewards® program.